aquasecurity/tracee/docs/docs/flags/policy.1.md

 Policies define which events to trace and how to filter them.
 When using the **\-\-policy** flag, you cannot use the **\-\-scope** or **\-\-events** flags together, as they serve different purposes for event selection.

 Policy files are YAML files that follow the Tracee Policy API specification.
+Tracee supports two formats: **Kubernetes CRD format** and **Plain YAML format**.
+Both formats are fully interchangeable and Tracee automatically detects the format when loading policies.
 They define:

 - **Scope**: Which workloads to trace (e.g., global, specific containers, processes)
 - **Rules**: Which events to trace and optional filters to apply